eclipse-iceoryx/iceoryx/doc/website/concepts/best-practice-for-testing.md

 The test above has several major and minor flaws.
 The first thing that leaps to the eye, it doesn't follow the **AAA** pattern.
 When the test fails, we don't know why and have to look in the code to figure out what went wrong.
 But even if only one aspect of the class would have been tested, there would still be essentially just a `[  FAILED  ] SingleDigitNumber_test.TestClass` output and we would need to look at the code to know what exactly is broken.
 This test case checks too many state transitions and doesn't have a sensible name.

 Furthermore, the default constructor is called in the test, but it is never checked to do the right thing.
-If there were a check, it would have revealed that `m_number` is not correctly initialized.
+If there was a check, it would have revealed that `m_number` is not correctly initialized.

 Then, `EXPECT_TRUE` is used to compare the values.
 While this works, when the test fails we just get the information of the failure, but not which values were compared.
 To get this information `EXPECT_EQ` or `EXPECT_THAT` should be used.
 Furthermore, it's important to easily distinguish between the actual and the expected value, therefore the ordering of the values should be the same as if `EXPECT_THAT` would be used.
 The first value should be the actual value and the second one the expected.

 While the coverage might be 100%, there are no tests for:

 - invalid parameters, e.g. passing `10` to the constructor
 - overflow with `operator+`, e.g. adding `7` and `8`
 - underflow with `operator-`, e.g. subtracting `8` from `7`